Medical expert of the article

 - diffuse infiltrates - 1 point,

-The diagnosis of NIVIL is considered confirmed at 7 or more points on the CPIS scale.
+The diagnosis of NPVL is considered confirmed with a score of 7 or more on the CPIS scale.

-Considering that CPIS is inconvenient in routine practice, its modified version became more acceptable - the Doppler (scale of diagnosis and evaluation of pneumonia severity), which is presented in the table.
+Considering that CPIS is inconvenient in routine practice, its modified version, the DOP scale (diagnostic and assessment scale for the severity of pneumonia), which is presented in the table, has become more acceptable.

-Sensitivity of the scale is 92%, specificity is 88%.
-The score of 6-7 points corresponds to the moderate severity of pneumonia, 8-9 - severe, 10 and more - extremely severe pneumonia.
-The diagnostic value of the Doppler is proved.
-Its use is useful for dynamic monitoring of patients, as well as for evaluating the effectiveness of the therapy
+The sensitivity of the scale is 92%, specificity - 88%.
+A score of 6-7 points corresponds to moderate pneumonia, 8-9 - severe, 10 and more - extremely severe pneumonia.
+The diagnostic value of the DOP scale has been proven.
+Its use is advisable for dynamic monitoring of patients, as well as for assessing the effectiveness of the therapy.

 0 1 2 |